 Is there any remedy?

-Somewhat ironically, any remedy depends on what one truly wants out of life.
-Desire is the urge that drives us to up the anti, but it can also pull us in the other direction, i.e., taking this, the wise person desires non-desire.
+Somewhat ironically, any remedy for this imbalance depends on what we truly want out of life.
+Desire drives us to up the ante, but it can also pull us in the other direction.
+Chapter 64 puts it bluntly, taking this, the wise person desires non-desire, or as Buddha said in his Fourth Noble Truth, “There is salvation for him whose self disappears before truth, whose will is bent on what he ought to do, whose sole desire is the performance of his duty”.
 Which way desire pulls us depends on whether we know we are out-of-sync with nature, or not.
 Such Right Comprehension is where the sacred journey begins.
-From there, it is mostly a matter of taking steps in the opposite direction, in action (Right Action) and outlook (Right Thought), to counter-balance some of that primal ‘ignorant’ instinct.
-Chapter 16 speaks to this turning back…
+From there, one crawls, in action (Right Action) and outlook (Right Thought), toward what counter-balances that primal ‘ignorant’ instinct.
+Chapter 16 speaks to this returning …

 Devote effort to emptiness, sincerely watch stillness.